-As a young social worker, Pam was convinced that would be her career path for her working life.
-Fate had other plans.
 Pam started her career with the Nassau County Department of Social Services working with families on Public Assistance and as a community liaison.
-She soon was offered a position with the Securities Industry Automation Corporation, the data processing arm of the New York Stock Exchange, and completed her graduate degree in Social Work as she advanced to her position as Employee Relations Management Consultant.
+After four years with DSS, she opted for a change of environment, and was offered a position with the Securities Industry Automation Corporation, the data processing arm of the New York Stock Exchange.
+Here she was able to attend evening classes at Adelphi University, complete her graduate degree in Social Work, advanced to her position as Employee Relations Management Consultant.
 During her work with NYSE, Pam became an advocate and trainer for balancing work and family life and served on their crisis intervention team.
 In 1996, Pam relocated to South Carolina and obtained her Bachelors in Nursing from USC.
-Most of her traditional nursing career included hospice and home-care with Palmetto Health, long-term care with Still Hopes and as an adjunct clinical instructor with Midlands Technical College.
+Most of her traditional nursing career included hospice and home-care with Palmetto Health, long-term care with The Episcopal Home at Still Hopes and as an adjunct clinical nursing instructor with Midlands Technical College.

-In 2002, Pam co-founded the Center for Health Integration and expanded her skills and training as a RN/Bodywork therapist, integrating bio-energy field modalities and focusing in the field of post trauma injury.
-In 2007, Pam became ordained a s a Peace Minister through the Seminary of Spiritual Peacemakers, founded by James Twyman.
+In 2002, Pam co-founded the Center for Health Integration Inc., and expanded her skills and training as a RN/Bodywork Therapist, integrating CranioSacral Therapy and bio-energy field modalities, specializing in the field of post trauma injury.
+In 2007, Pam became ordained as a Peace Minister through the Seminary of Spiritual Peacemakers, founded by James Twyman.
 Her ministry became "Hands for Peace" and provided free bodywork therapies for trauma survivors.
-That ministry is now sponsored through Columbia Resilience as part of their integrated health community healing project and has already provided directed trauma relief services to over twenty women during the first eight months of 2016.
+That ministry evolved under the sponsorship of Columbia Resilience, and is now the Integrated Health Community Project.

 On August 1, 2016, Pam established Chi Energy Balance, the culmination of forty years of life experience committed to overcoming personal challenges and deeply exploring avenues of healing potential through mind, body and spirit.